gjyoungjr/gjyoungjr/README.md

 </a>

-bullish about climate tech, building in public and the future of AI.
+passionate AI engineer who's bullish about climate tech, building in public and the future of AI.

 currently building a tool that 10x the speed of creating ESG reports. go check it out [here](https://www.goperennial.app/).